Sunday, September 22, 2024

 *Dotty Dishes the Dirt--A lot of errors that made me reread sentences several times to understand what was happening, but some of it might just be British English

-Other warnings for some containing adult material (i.e. drugs, abuse, and intimacy):
+Other warnings for some containing adult material (i.e. drugs, language, abuse, and intimacy):

-*Karamo Brown--little bit for being a very real biography
+*Karamo Brown--little bit for being a very real biography, mostly language and drugs

-*Princess of Thorns--right at the very end and not necessary for the story
+*Princess of Thorns--right at the very end and not necessary for the story, not super explicit but still unnecessary in my opinion

 *The Children's Blizzard--associated with one particular character and not a lot, but there are a few sentences that are questionable